How To Improve As Havoc Demon Hunter — Dragonflight 10.2

 In single-target situations, making sure that you are ready to cast

-Eye Beam, as it comes off cooldown, is crucial due to it being the highest
+Eye Beam, as it comes off cooldown, is crucial due to it having

 Multiple Target